Benjamin Bell (volleyball): Club career

 In late 2009, he joined Linköping VC a volleyball club in Sweden.
 Bell played there for two seasons (2009–2011), winning the Swedish League in the 2009/2010 Season, and coming third in the Swedish Volleyball Cup.
 He then signed with RWE Volleys Bottrop in Germany, playing for one season from 2011 to 2012.
 From 2013/14 to 2014/15, Bell also played for Ślepsk Suwałki, a Volleyball club in PlusLiga.
 His club came third place on one of the seasons.
 Bell then joined Boldklubben Marienlyst, a Volleyball club in the Danish Volleyball League for the 2015/16 season.
 The club won a title in the league and also won the Danish Volleyball Cup.
 Bell won his first award as the 'Best Setter' in the 2015/16 season.
 The following year (2015/16), Bell participated in the NEVZA Clubs Championship, coming second losing to TIF Viking.
 Bell moved back to his hometown, Brisbane to play for his final club Queensland Pirates from 2016/17 to 2018/19, which he won 3 titles (2016/17, 2018/19, 2019/20 in the Australian Volleyball League.
 In his total club career, Bell has competed in 25 tournaments winning several titles overall.

 National career

 He was first selected for the Australia men's national volleyball team in 2013.
 Bell has not competed for the Olympic Games and hasn't took part for the FIVB Volleyball Men's World Cup in his professional career.
 Though, he has participated in 47 other Volleyball tournaments at a national level, winning several titles nationally.
 He has not won any Volleyball clubs, losing all of them.

 Retirement

-Benjamin Bell retired from professional volleyball in 2020 from his last club the Queensland Pirates, praised for his efforts in the club.
+Benjamin Bell retired from professional volleyball in 2020 from his last club the Queensland Pirates, praised for his efforts in the club, and became a high school geography teacher at Kelvin Grove State College for 7 years and now works at St Joseph's College, Gregory Terrace as a volleyball coach as well as a history and english teacher.
+Benjamin enjoys his role as Year 9 Program Leader due to spending time with fellow identity team member, Finn Griffin.
+He recently coached the First VI of St Joseph's College, Gregory Terrace to a shared GPS premiership in 2025.